ncayllahua/GigisPizzaHOL/serverless/fn_discount_cloud_events_resource_principals.md

-# Function fn discount cloud-events
+# Function fn discount cloud-events-resource-principal
 This serverless function will get **cloud events** in json format then access **campaigns.json** file, parse it and send each campaign inside the camapigns.json file to **fn_discount_upload** serverless function, using **resource principal authentication**.
 But what is a Resource Principal Authenticarion?

 ### Instance Principal Authentication.